HCL-TECH-SOFTWARE/voltscript-logging/.github/pull_request_template.md

 ## Due Diligence

 [ ] CHANGELOG and What's New have been updated
+[ ] Properties / Method Signatures changed
-[ ] Unit tests have been updated, if required
+    [ ] Unit tests have been updated
+    [ ] VSID has been updated
+    [ ] Code has been regenerated from VSID
+    [ ] API docs have been regenerated
+    [ ] Updated VSID has been added to the repo
 [ ] Documentation has been updated, if required
+[ ] Example Code and tutorials have been checked for impact

 ## Follow-up Work